Life Insurance for Aldara users.

 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance after I’ve been prescribed Aldara?

 Yes, folks who have been prescribed Aldara in the past or are currently taking Aldara can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 Which is why some folks may then ask…

 Why do life insurance companies care if I’ve been prescribed Aldara?

-Even though a lot of life insurance companies will still consider an individual who has been prescribed Aldara still eligible for a Preferred rate when applying for a traditional term or whole life insurance policy, they will remain interested in the fact that you have been prescribed this medication primarily because it can be commonly used to help treat those who have been diagnosed with basal cell carcinoma.
+Even though a lot of the best term life insurance companies (in our humble opinion) will still consider an individual who has been prescribed Aldara still eligible for a Preferred rate when applying for a traditional term or whole life insurance policy, they will remain interested in the fact that you have been prescribed this medication primarily because it can be commonly used to help treat those who have been diagnosed with basal cell carcinoma.